 In fact, mobile sales are soaring, too, vastly influenced by the ease of access to social channels from mobile devices.
 Experts say that by 2017, mobile sales will account for 26% of all online sales.
 Already, mobile is on course to top desktop usage, thanks to newer and faster tablets, with nearly half of all searches being conducted from mobile devices in 2014.

-A Majority of People Research Products Online
+Most People Research Products Online

 Online research is a trendsetter that is not giving way any time soon.
 Over 44% of all shoppers will start the process by using a major search engine, whether that’s from a mobile or standalone device.
 And over 60% of people research products online before they make a purchase.
 Some research products to find better deals locally, and other research products locally to find better deals online.

-Shipping Cost is a Driving Factor in Conversions
+Shipping Cost is a Driving Factor

 Putting the social spectrum aside for a moment here, there are other factors that influence sales beyond the scope of the social channel that fed the organic traffic that converted.
 One of the most prominent issues that shoppers have with online stores is the cost of shipping.
 Shipping prices can affect as much as 80% of online sales, a discerning factor in whether or not a customer converts or abandons the shopping cart.